What to Expect on Your Window Installation Day

-Next, the old wooden sashes and sash rails will be removed without damaging any of the interior trim around your existing opening.
+Now, the old wooden sashes and sash rails will be removed without damaging any of the interior trim around your existing opening.
 The interior trim will not need to be replaced after the window installation.
-The old windows have now been removed with the casing that held the old windows in place.
+The old windows have now been removed with the casing that held the old windows staying in place.

 3. New Windows Are Ready to Be Put in Place